RamaLingeswaraRao950/Pro-Manage/README.md

 - **Database**: MongoDB
 - **Authentication**: JWT (JSON Web Token)

-If you have any questions, or feedback, or need support, please contact me directly at rohitjaiswal8898@gmail.com <br>
 Thank you for checking out Pro Manage!
 I hope it's useful to you.